makenneth/Gallow/README.md

 ## Gallow
 Online two-players Hangman with realtime chat functionality.
-Bult with Golang backend and sockets and a React/Redux frontend.
+Bult with Golang backend and socket and a React/Redux frontend.

 ## Stack